arduino/arduino-cloud-cli/README.md

 `$ arduino-cloud-cli device create-tags --id <deviceID> --tags <key0>=<value0>,<key1>=<value1>`

 Delete specific tags of a device.
-The keys of the tags to delete should be passed in a comma-separated list of string:
+The keys of the tags to delete should be passed in a comma-separated list of strings:

 `$ arduino-cloud-cli device delete-tags --id <deviceID> --keys <key0>,<key1>`